rhyannonjoy/pawfinder-service/docs/overview/installation-guide.md

 - Required software component isn't up to date
 - Port 3000 already in use by another app

-If the service correctly retrieves a list of pet profiles, move on to the [Quickstart Guide](quickstart-guide.md).
+If the service correctly retrieves a list of shelter profiles, move on to the [Quickstart Guide](quickstart-guide.md).